 - To provide treatment to you and to keep a record describing your care

 - To receive payment for the care we provide

 - To keep your medical information confidential in accordance with legal requirements

 We may use your medical information to provide medical treatment or services to you.
-We may disclose medical information about you to doctors, nurses, technicians, medical, nursing, or other healthcare students, or other personnel taking care of you.
+We may disclose medical information about you to doctors, nurses, technicians, medical, nursing, other healthcare students, or other personnel taking care of you.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to tell the dietitian if you have diabetes so you can have appropriate meals.
-We may share your medical information to schedule tests and procedures you need, such as prescriptions, laboratory test, and x-rays.
-We also may disclose your medical information to healthcare facilities if you need to be transferred from the Hospital to another hospital, a nursing home, a home health provider, or a rehabilitation center.
-We also may disclose your medical information to people outside the Hospital who are involved in your care after you leave the Hospital.
+We may share your medical information to schedule necessary tests and procedures, such as prescriptions, laboratory tests, and x-rays.
+We also may disclose your medical information to healthcare facilities if you need to be transferred from one hospital to another hospital, a nursing home, a home health provider, or a rehabilitation center.
+We also may disclose your medical information to people outside the hospital who are involved in your care after you leave the hospital.